Tekelec

-Tekelec, Inc. was a Morrisville, North Carolina based telecommunications company.
+Tekelec, Inc. was a Morrisville, North Carolina–based telecommunications company.
 It developed hardware and software for networks that are fixed, wireless, or packet-based.
 It provided IP services to help mobile carriers with network signaling, policy control, and subscriber data management.

-The company, founded in Calabasas, California in 1971, was acquired by Oracle in 2013, from Siris Capital Group.
+The company, founded in Calabasas, California, in 1971, was acquired by Oracle in 2013, from Siris Capital Group.

 Corporate history

 Founding by Jean-Claude Asscher

 In 1961, Jean-Claude Asscher founded Tekelec-Airtronic, SA, a French electronics company with emphasis on the aviation industry.

 In 1977, Tekelec, Inc. was founded as a sales office for Tekelec-Airtronic.
 Tekelec was then founded in 1979 by Philip Black and Jean-Claude Asscher, half owned by Tekelec-Airtronic but still independent.
 It was founded as a North American company specializing in telecommunications products, such as telecommunications test and network simulation equipment.
 It was based in Santa Monica, California Tekelec was initially financed by proceeds earned by Jean-Claude Asscher through Tekelec-Airtronic.
-The Company moved to Calabasas, CA in 1984.
+The Company moved to Calabasas, California, in 1984.

 For many years, Jean-Claude Asscher was president, CEO, and chairman of the board of directors of both Tekelec-Airtronic and Tekelec.
 In recent years Jean-Claude Asscher has served as only chairman of Tekelec's board of directors while continuing to be the president of Tekelec-Airtronic's board of directors as well as its chairman.

 Tekelec, Inc.’s IPO was in May 1986 on NASDAQ under the symbol TKLC.
 CEO Phillip Black, COO Michael Leigh, CFO Phillip Alford.